dridi/cashpack/man/hpack_decode.3.rst

 taken to clean everything up.

-However ``HPACK_RES_SKP`` is a special case in itself since this error can be recovered from.
+However ``HPACK_RES_SKP`` is a special case in itself since this error can be recovered from using the ``hpack_skip()`` function.
 Under the hood the decoder discards previous fields to make room for the new field that doesn't fit.
-It implies that the dynamic table was properly maintained and that further messages can be consistently processed.
+It implies that the dynamic table was properly maintained and that more messages can be consistently processed.

 What if a single field, for example a huge cookie, doesn't fit in the whole buffer?
 In that case the error is ``HPACK_RES_BIG`` and failing to skip the